Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 At the time of writing, Istio does *not* support adding a ServiceImport as a backendRef directly as per the [Gateway API proposal - GEP-1748](https://gateway-api.sigs.k8s.io/geps/gep-1748/#serviceimport-as-a-backend).
 This is why the walkthrough uses a Service of type ExternalName to route to the clusterset host instead.
 There is an [issue](https://github.com/istio/istio/issues/44415) questioning the current state of support.

+The install of the `subctl` cli [fails on macs with arm architecture](https://github.com/submariner-io/get.submariner.io/issues/50).
+The error is `curl: (22) The requested URL returned error: 404`.
+A workaround for this is to download the amd64 darwin release manually [from the releases page](https://github.com/submariner-io/subctl/releases) and extract it to the `./bin` directory.